sundarenius/Sundarenius/README.md

 ## Håkan Sundström

-🇸🇪 Stockholm, Sweden.
+🇸🇪 Stockholm, Sweden
+Software Engineer at DoiT International — building awesome stuff for the cloud.
-Full-stack software engineer and product builder.
+Full-stack engineer and product builder.

-I enjoy designing and building complete systems — from backend architecture and APIs to frontend products used in production.
+I design and build complete systems — from backend architecture and APIs to production-grade frontend applications.

-Many of my repos are experiments, prototypes, and tooling.
-I’m the founder of several widely used SaaS platforms, though my main production work remains in private repositories.
+Most of what I build publicly are experiments, prototypes, and developer tooling.
+My primary production work lives in private repositories, where I’ve built and contributed to several widely used SaaS platforms.

 ### 🚀 What I work on

-- Building SaaS products
+- SaaS product development
-- Backend systems and APIs (Node.js / TypeScript / Java / GO) + more
+- Scalable backend systems and APIs (Node.js, TypeScript, Java, Go)
+- Cloud-native and performance-focused services
 - Financial systems and automation
-- Performance-focused services

 ### 🧠 Interests

-- Clean system architecture
+- Clean and scalable system architecture
 - Automation and developer tooling
 - Financial software
 - Product engineering